manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ```java
 boolean compareToUsing( T that, Operator op );
 ```
-Where `Operator` is an `enum` and specifies constants representing the relational operators:
+Where `Operator` is an `enum` which specifies constants for relational operators:

 **Relational Operators**
 * `>`&nbsp; : `Operator.GT`